-Your credit score is a numeric summary of your credit history, and it can play an important part in your future.
-A good score can help secure lower interest rates and better lending terms when you need money.
-A bad one can cost you thousands of dollars in higher interest rates and may even prevent you from getting a job.
+Your credit score is a numeric summary of your credit history, and plays a vital role in your financial future.
+A good score will help secure lower interest rates and better terms when you need a loan.
+Conversely, when your credit score goes south, it can be disastrous.
+Lenders will charge higher interest rates, costing you more and more money every time you need credit.

 Some Credit Score Basics

 Credit scores range from 300 (poor) to 850 (excellent).
 Higher scores illustrate consistently good credit histories, including on-time payments, low credit use and long credit history.
 Lower scores indicate borrowers may be risky investments because of late payments or overextended use of credit.

 There are no exact cutoffs for good scores or bad scores, but there are guidelines for each.
 Most lenders view scores above 720 as ideal and scores below 600 as problematic.

 The average credit score in 2015 is somewhere around 690, according to the Fair Isaac Corporation (FICO), which produces the FICO credit score that is the most widely accepted one in the industry.

 Credit scores are derived from credit reports, which document your borrowing and repayment history.
 This information is what’s used by Experian, Equifax and TransUnion, the three major credit reporting companies.